royroyee/royroyee/README.md

 - **Whatever you make** (2023.08 ~ 2023.09)

-  Participating in the developemt of the Today's Menu, focusing on the **infrastructure**
+  Participating in the development of the Today's Menu, focusing on the **infrastructure**

 - **Rising Camp 8th Server** (2022)